Creating widgets from an AQL data source

 You can edit a widget and save it without rerunning the query.
 For example, if a query doesn't return results, such as when the time period isn't long enough to pick up new events, or if the magnitude or severity value isn't applicable when you run the query, you can save the widget.
 If you edit the query, you must run the query again before you can save the widget.

-Deleting a widget removes it from all of the dashboards it belongs to.
+Deleting a widget removes it from every dashboard that it belongs to.
 If the deleted dashboard contains parameters, the parameters are not deleted.